More than 1 in 4 US adults are fully vaccinated against Covid-19 - KESQ

 Universities aim to protect against outbreaks

-Recent cases of Covid-19 are skewing younger, in part because of their interactions and because of more older people being vaccinated, Fauci said.
-Now, some universities implementing policies to avoid further outbreaks among their students.
+Recent cases of Covid-19 are skewing younger, in part because of activities like school sports and because of more older people being vaccinated, Fauci said Wednesday.
+Now, some universities are implementing policies to avoid further outbreaks among their students.

 The University of Chicago issued a stay-at-home order for students living in residence halls for the next seven days, a letter from the dean and vice president said Thursday.

-Note: CORRECTION: An earlier version of this story misstated how many Americans have received at least one dose of Covid-19 vaccine.
-It is a third of all Americans.